AstrorEnales/blender_magicavoxel/README.md

 ![](img/import_dialog.png)

+### Voxel Colors

+Voxel colors are currently imported as vertex color data for each mesh and can be used in materials.
+For example, assign a material to the imported models for which the `Base Color` is set to `Vertex Color`.

 ### Import Hierarchy

 This options determines whether the hierarchy from MagicaVoxel is imported as empty axis objects in blender and all